dkwgit/IntroToDevopsInAWS/README.md

 - Getting going with DevOps against AWS
   - Table of Contents
   - Concepts
+    - Infrastructure as code
+    - Declarative infrastructure as code tools
+    - Concepts not yet being dealt with
+      - How to put automation in a formal CI/CD context
   - Setup
   - Familiarizing yourself with running AWS CLI commands against an account
   - Working in CloudFormation